Cusco Peru: History and Traditions of a Lost Empire

 Cusco History

-The empire reached its zenith under the 11th Inca, Huayna Cápac, who ruled until 1525.
+The empire reached its zenith under the eleventh Inca, Huayna Capac, who ruled until 1525.
 However, his death triggered a civil war between his sons, Atahualpa and Huáscar, which weakened the empire just as the Spanish conquistadors arrived.
 In 1533, Francisco Pizarro captured Atahualpa and seized Cusco, marking the beginning of Spanish colonization.
 The conquistadors looted the city, melted down its treasures, and built colonial structures atop the ruins of Inca temples.

 Cusco Peru: Birthplace of an Empire